-During this module, you will collaborate with your peers on a task of investigating the issue of sustainable transport.
-You will be immersed in a wealth of qualitative and quantitative data that you will gather, examine, analyse and critique.
+During this module, you'll collaborate with your peers on a task of investigating the issue of sustainable transport.
+You'll be immersed in a wealth of qualitative and quantitative data that you'll gather, examine, analyse and critique.
 As well as deepening your understanding of the economic case for sustainable transport, you'll be strengthening your academic research skills to deconstruct a major problem, formulate and test hypotheses, evaluate the evidence, and undertake field research, including interviews and focus groups.

 Molecules, Cells and Organisms

 You'll study this module as the essential foundation for most other modules taught in the School of Life Sciences.
 You'll gain the basic knowledge you need of molecular and cellular aspects of biology, and also become familiar with whole-organism and developmental biology, in the context of evolution.